 Connections are modest: You can use an optical cable or an analog cable to connect the AV157 to your TV, and there's no Bluetooth or Wi-Fi.
 But this keeps things simple and you won't have to give up an HDMI port just to get better sound from your TV.

 The included remote is also a simple but effective device, with large, easy-to-press, and clearly labeled buttons.

-If you're tired of relying on subtitles to understand what your favorite actors are saying, theis a perfect TV companion.
+If you're tired of relying on subtitles to understand what your favorite actors are saying, the Zvox AV157 is a perfect TV companion.

-They offer a small footprint, they’re affordable and easy to set up, and they sound much better than TVs alone.
+They offer a small footprint, they’re affordable and easy to set up, and they sound much better than the speakers built into most TVs.